project1-5/bt/report.md

 Building was easy and described in the README.
 Built fine on my Linux system using a modern JDK (OpenJDK 11).

+Nikhil: Building was very easy, trying to run the Jacoco coverage suite was another question.
+Ended up spending multiple hours trying to troubleshoot why Jacoco would not create coverage reports.
+Running the test cases with the coverage configuration pulled up many errors for me, pointing to other maven plugins (maven-surefire-plugin).
+Solution was finally found by updating Jacoco version in the pom.xml file.
+Very frustrating experience trying to get Jacoco to work.

 ## Complexity

 1. What are your results for the ten most complex functions?
 (If ranking